TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 <details>
   <summary> 7.
 Product Stock Ratio Analysis  </summary>
-Calculate the ratio of Stock / Sales in 2011 by product name, by month.
+Calculate the ratio of Stock / Sales in 2011 by product name, and by month.

 ```sql
 WITH